gabriellemosc/Jogo-Snake/README.md

 - **Game speed**: Adjust the `game_speed` variable.
 - **Colors**: Change the colors of the snake, food, and background by modifying the RGB values in the `black`, `white`, `red`, and `green` variables.

-## Contributions

-Contributions are welcome!
-If you'd like to improve the game or add new features, feel free to fork this repository and submit a pull request.

 ## License